back

 You can consolidate multiple federal student loans into one by applying for a Direct Consolidation Loan.
 Getting a Direct Consolidation Loan with the help of your loan servicer requires no application fee, and there is no need to pay any private companies to assist you.

 Loan consolidation can make your balance easier to manage by giving you one monthly payment instead of multiple.
-Loan consolidation can also give you longer to repay your loans, thereby lowering your monthly payment.
+Loan consolidation can help you get a student loan interest deduction and more time to repay your loans, thereby lowering your monthly payment.

 However, it is essential to weigh your options carefully and look into both the pros and cons of consolidating before making a decision, as some benefits can be lost, and there might be a more significant accrual of interest.